The Nest

 5. You Might Have A Haunting

 If you’re a believer in the paranormal, then this should be a concern of yours.
-While not all historic homes are haunted, some earned their reputation as a place of paranormal activity.
-In some states, you may also need to learn if the house has a “stigma” like a purported haunting associated with it.
+While not all historic homes are haunted, some have earned their reputation as a place of paranormal activity.
+In some states, you may also need to learn if the house has a “stigma,” like a purported haunting associated with it.

 I can’t offer any advice here.
 If you suspect a home has a haunting, you can ask about it and maybe see if you can get a psychic to help.
 Otherwise, you may want to pass up on it if ghosts skeeve you out.